Does Your Fundraising Program Look Like This?

 Second, selling stuff to your donors instead of just asking them for donations locks you into a very expensive type of fundraising.
 It is not uncommon for special events to cost 50 cents or more for every dollar they raise.
 And that is before you factor in the indirect cost of the salaries of all the staff that had to pitch in the week before the event.

-Major gift fundraising — where you just ask people of larger gifts, sans tickets, dinners, etc. — represents a much less time-consuming, much more cost-effective approach.
+Major gift fundraising — where you just ask people, foundations and corporations for larger gifts — sans tickets, dinners, sponsorships, etc. — represents a much less time-consuming, much more cost-effective approach.
 Fundraising projects I help charities manage usually cost 5 to 15 cents for each dollar raised.
 Interestingly enough, the larger the amount to be raised, the better that ratio gets.

 And I’m not talking major gift fundraising just for charities whose friends like to wear tuxedos and top hats, so to speak.
 Virtually any charity can start this kind of program — not infrequently with wonderful results.